prosanes/master_mind/README.md

 ## Game explanations

+### <a name="code"></a>Code

+A [Code](code.rb) is defined by disposed order of pegs, where each peg can have a different color (state).
+The default configuration is 4 pegs and 6 colors.

+A [Code](code.rb) can be compared to each other and it gives a [Score](#score) for this comparison

+### <a name="score"></a>Score

+A [Score] represents how many pegs are in the same position for both codes.
+And how many pegs are in both codes but in diferent positions

+#### Some examples
+Where '+' represents a peg in the same position, and '-' a peg in both codes but diferent positions:

+* If the secret code is "AABB" and the guess is "BBAE", the score is "---".
+* If the secret code is "ABCD" and the guess is "ACDB", the score is "+---".

+More examples should be easly readable in Code [spec file](code_spec.rb)

 ### Secret Code Holder

-A [SecretCodeHolder](secret_code_holder.rb) is responsible for inventing a code with 4 letters and answering clues to the guesser.
+A [SecretCodeHolder](secret_code_holder.rb) is responsible for holding a code and answering clues to the guesser.
-For each letter that is in the correct position, the clue has a "+".
-For each letter that is in the incorrect position, the clue has a "-".

-#### Some examples
-If the secret code is "AABB" and the guess is "BBAE", the clue is "---".
-If the secret code is "ABCD" and the guess is "ACDB", the clue is "+---".

-More examples should be easly readable in SecretCodeHolder [spec file](secret_code_holder_spec.rb)
+### Code Breaker

+The [CodeBreaker](code_breaker.rb) is responsible for breaking the code.
+It starts with a guess, then receive a score for this current guess and makes a new guess.